jbrems/brems.dev/blog-posts/ui/popup-vs-modal.md

 ## Top/bottom sheet
 A `top sheet` is an overlay that enters the page from the top.
 A `bottom sheet` is an overlay that enters the page from the bottom.

-## Alert
-An `alert` is a specific type of `modal` that notifies the user about something and has to be dismissed before interaction can continue.